alexpetros/unplannedobsolescence.com/content/blog/do-not-use-hx-boost.md

 ### I want the page to have the best performance possible

-Using standard HTML features allows the browser to optimize performance and UX in ways that JavaScript is categorically incapable of doing.
+Using standard HTML features allows the browser to optimize performance and UX in ways that JavaScript is categorically incapable of.
+Every time the browser updates it is getting better at loading, parsing, and rendering webpages.
 Page history, loading bars, the back button, the cancel button, the URL bar, etc., all work correctly, by default, every time, on every browser.

 [In the long run, the browser always wins.](@/blog/hard-page-load/index.md#in-the-long-run-the-browser-always-wins)